 A mobilization port will be used for assembling the equipment and personnel and mobilizing the vessels to transit to the worksite for the post-installation activities.
-As of April 2024, the mobilization port location for the Hudson River cable installation has not been finalized; while the port locations have not been finalized.
+As of April 2024, the mobilization port location for the Hudson River cable installation has not been finalized.
 However, given that the ports within New York State that are large enough to accommodate the vessels of this size are limited to the Port of New York and the Port of Albany, it is anticipated one of these locations will be used as the mobilization port.
 The Port of Newark may be considered as an alternate location.
 All of these ports are suited for marine mobilization and no upgrades are required at these ports to accommodate this scope of work.